aloktripathi-123/aloktripathi-123/README.md

 ## A passionate student in computer science

-- 🌱 I’m currently learning Artificial intteligence
+- 🌱 I’m currently learning Artificial intelligence
-- 💻 Ask me about C++, Python
+- 💻 Ask me about C++, Python,C
 - 📫 How to reach me:ramtripathi179@gmail.com

 ## Connect with me: